 A new chapter in the town's life began on 20 July 1810 when the independence movement started.
 A charismatic Simon Bolivar (still very much in the minds and hearts of the today's Latin America) was elected president of the new republic which desperately tried to run away from the despotic, greedy and parasitic rule of the Spanish court.
 In 1819 the city changed its name to Bogotá.

 The city has since developed its infrastructure and established itself as the country's main urban centre.
 Interestingly, the 20th century remained a fairly dictator-free period, something that cannot be said for the rest of continent.

-Bogota earned a bad reputation, however, through its notoriously poor safety record, mainly to do with the narco-mafia and organised crime that plagued the city in the 1980s and early 1990s.
+Bogotá earned a bad reputation, however, through its notoriously poor record for safety, mainly to do with the narco-mafia and organised crime that plagued the city in the 1980s and early 1990s.

 On 6 November 1985, the city was rocked when the Palace of Justice was besieged by 35 guerrillas from the 19th of April Movement who demanded that President Belisario Betancur “stand trial”.
 They held some 300 lawyers, judges, and Supreme Court magistrates hostage.
 A day later, 115 people were dead.